transparency-dev/armored-witness/docs/custodian.md

 If you see these green ticks when running against your device, then you can be sure that:

 1. Your ArmoredWitness has not been tampered with on its journey from us to you.
-1. All 3 pieces of firmware on the device are publicly discoverable via the transparency log,
+1. All 3 pieces of firmware on the device are publicly discoverable via the transparency log.
    * This enables anyone running the [verify_build](/cmd/verify_build) tool to check that all the firmware in the log is reproducibly built, and, consequently, to inspect the source code for all released versions of the firmware to see that it's doing only what it claims.